 Affordable Purchase Options

 It is possible to buy a home on a limited income but be persistent and do not give up.
 Typical mortgage loans require a size-able down payment and with most people living day to day now, a down payment can be very difficult to come up with – though not impossible with proper planning.

 HomeReady by Fanny Mae – This program has a low down payment requirement – just 3%.
 This down payment can be a gift, grant or even a loan.
 On these loans mortgage insurance is also discounted if you have the right credit score and the seller can even pay up to 3% of the closing costs.

 Home Possible Advantage – This program has a low down payment requirement – just 3%.
 This down payment can be a gift, grant or even a loan.

-USDA Mortgages – This program is specifically designed for rural locations and cannot be within the city limits.
+USDA Mortgages – This program is specifically designed for rural locations like Texas and cannot be within the city limits.
+If interested in this type of loan program, you might want to check the USDA loan map Texas to see if you are eligible.
 This is an amazing program that allows you to purchase a home with no money down and up to 100% financing.
 There are income restrictions.